pluure/printf/README.md

 9. Print some money and give it to us for the rain forests.

-10. The negative is the equivalent of the composer's score, and the print the performance
+10. The negative is the equivalent of the composer's score, and the print the performance.

 11. It's depressing when you're still around and your albums are out of print.